-If the university decides to appoint an instructional and/or research academic staff member with a current appointment of 50 percent or more after ten semesters with a minimum 50 percent or more appointment each of those semesters as an instructional and/or research academic staff member, his or her employment commitment and contribution to the University shall be recognized by offering multiple year or rolling horizon contracts whenever possible in light of the continuing need for the position, funding source, and quality of employee's performance.
+If the university decides to appoint an adjunct, (formerly no-intent-to-renew) instructional and/or research academic staff member with a current appointment of 50 percent or more after ten semesters with a minimum 50 percent or more appointment each of those semesters as an instructional and/or research academic staff member, the academic staff member's employment commitment and contribution to the University shall be recognized by offering a one year renewable contract or multiple year renewable contract whenever possible in light of the continuing need for the position, funding source, and quality of employee's performance.
 However, the contract should state that regardless of how many times the contract is renewed, tenure is not a consideration and that the individual waives any claim to tenure based on years of service.

 Fixed term IAS with five years in consecutive appointments of 50 percent or more of service whose appointments do not provide at least two-year terms shall be given the reasons in writing.
 Fixed term IAS with seven or more years of service whose appointments do not provide at least three-year terms shall be given the reasons in writing.
-(US 4/10)
+(US 4/10, 4.23)

-b) Fixed Term - Administrative and/or Professional Academic Staff (APAS) Recommendations concerning reappointment of fixed term administrative and/or professional academic staff shall be based on position availability and performance evaluation and proceed from the immediate supervisor through normal reporting channels to the Chancellor.
+b) Fixed Term - Administrative and/or Professional Academic Staff (APAS) Recommendations concerning reappointment of fixed term administrative and/or professional academic staff shall be based on position availability and performance evaluation and proceed from the immediate supervisor through normal reporting channels to the chancellor.